butlergroup/env_encryption_tool/README.md

 **Now uses PQ (Post-Quantum) cryptographic algorithms** :nail_care:

-Note: the "paste" crate is used indirectly via the pqcrypto crate's procedural macros.
-This usage does not trigger the unsound behavior noted in RUSTSEC-2024-0436 which is currently present on the Security tab of this repository.

 *Disclaimer:* this project is stable and can be used in production environments, but SLA-based support won't be offered until we're at v1.0 and/or sponsored. :bowtie:

 ## Installation Instructions